SatoryKono/ChEMBL_data_acquisition/docs/en/USAGE.md

 The orchestrator stops on the first non-zero exit code and reports per-pipeline elapsed time in the logs.

-After every execution the orchestrator also writes `reports/run_manifest.json` relative to `--base-path`.
-The manifest records each step with the resolved CSV destination, discovered sidecars, status (`success`, `skipped`, `failed`, etc.), timings and SHA256 checksums for all artefacts.
+After every execution the orchestrator writes a dedicated manifest such as `reports/run_<timestamp>.json` relative to `--base-path` and updates the `reports/run_manifest.json` pointer to reference the most recent run.
+Each manifest records every step with the resolved CSV destination, discovered sidecars, status (`success`, `skipped`, `failed`, etc.), timings and SHA256 checksums for all artefacts.
 The file is emitted even when the workflow aborts part way through so partial results can be inspected.

 ## Document pipeline `get_document_data`